itthinx/affiliates-import/readme.txt

 == Description ==

 This plugin allows to import affiliate accounts from a text file into [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).
+It is an extension and requires one of these to import affiliates on your site from a text file using values separated by tabs.
+It supports custom fields as defined under Affiliates > Registation.

 For detailed usage instructions, please refer to the [Documentation](http://docs.itthinx.com/document/affiliates-import/).